Udal law: Description

-The udal tenant held without charter by uninterrupted possession on payment to the Crown, the kirk, or a grantee from the Crown of a tribute called skat (skatt), now meaning "tax"; cognate with the English term scot, which referred to a similar payment), or without such payment, the latter right being more strictly the udal right.
+The udal tenant held without charter by uninterrupted possession on payment to the Crown, the kirk, or a grantee from the Crown of a tribute called skat (skatt), now meaning "tax".
+This is cognate with the English term scot, which referred to a similar payment), or without such payment, the latter right being more strictly the udal right.
 They were convertible into feus at the option of the udallers.
 Succession law had unique traits, as the eldest son inherited the father's main residence, while the rest of the property was shared among siblings, daughters inheriting half as much as sons.

 Several significant aspects of udal law are not seen elsewhere in the UK: